slotdawg/ts2020/pc/dayinlife/dayinlife.rst

 Exploring Categories
 ====================

-A category is a grouping of entities into a key value pair.
-Typically, new entities (such as VMs, Networks, or Images) are assigned to a category based on some criteria.
-Policies can then be tied to those entities that are assigned (grouped by) a specific category value.
+A **Category** is a key value pair.
+Categories are assigned to entities (such as VMs, Networks, or Images) based on some criteria (Location, Production-level, App Name, etc.).
+Policies can then be mapped to those entities that are assigned a specific category value.

 For example, you might have a Department category that includes values such as Engineering, Finance, and HR.
 In this case you could create one backup policy that applies to Engineering and HR and a separate (more stringent) backup policy that applies to just Finance.
 Categories allow you to implement a variety of policies across entity groups, and Prism Central allows you to quickly view any established relationships.